Dallas (TV series): Films and reunions

 On November 8, 2008, a Dallas 30th anniversary reunion was held at Southfork Ranch in Parker, Texas, with original cast members Larry Hagman, Patrick Duffy, Linda Gray, Ken Kercheval, Steve Kanaly and Charlene Tilton; other cast members in attendance were Susan Howard, Audrey Landers, Mary Crosby and Sheree J. Wilson.
 The front and back lawn of the fictional Ewing family home played host to a massive barbecue filled with people from the Dallas area, across the U.S. and around the world (who paid as much as $1,000) to reminisce and celebrate the series, as well as meeting with cast members.
 During the festivities, Kercheval said he was shocked to see the continued support for the show 17 years after it last aired: "I don't understand it.
 The staying power.
 Who knew?"
 Linda Gray also fondly remembered her time on the show: "I think it was a special time.
 It was a time when there weren't a hundred million channels and the Internet and all of the other things that came to existence."

 A Dallas Retrospective: J.R.
 Ewing Bourbon Presents Linda Gray and Patrick Duffy one-night only event was held on March 23, 2017, at the AT&T Performing Arts Center's Winspear Opera House in Dallas, during which both Duffy and Gray reminisced about their careers and their time on Dallas.
 It was sponsored by the nationally distributed J.R.
 Ewing Bourbon and moderated by The Dallas Morning News columnist Robert Wilonsky.

-On March 30–31, 2018, a Dallas 40th anniversary reunion was held at Southfork Ranch in Parker and the Longhorn Ballroom in Dallas, with cast members Patrick Duffy, Linda Gray, Charlene Tilton and Steve Kanaly attending the festivities.
+On March 30–31, 2018, a 40th anniversary reunion was held at Southfork Ranch in Parker and the Longhorn Ballroom in Dallas, with cast members Patrick Duffy, Linda Gray, Charlene Tilton and Steve Kanaly attending the festivities.
 The celebrations included Southfork tours, a meet-and-greet with the cast, an array of Dallas memorabilia at the "Dallas Legends" exhibit and closing out with a party at the historic Longhorn Ballroom.

+In honor of the show's 45th anniversary, another reunion was held on June 13, 2023, at Oscar's in Palm Springs, California which was attended by Patrick Duffy, Linda Gray, Steve Kanaly, Charlene Tilton, Audrey Landers and Joan Van Ark.
+The cast talked about the Dallas years as well as their personal lives and careers since with CBS moderator Sandie Newton.